RonRahaman/pearc-containerization/notes.md

       - How do you communicate the options to users?
 Seems like there needs to be a matrix for users to choose

-- VMs: LBL allows users to spin up VMs, which is a source of revenue.
-  How does the cost model translate to containers?
-  - E.g.: Have existing

-# Challenges
+### Importing existing volumes

-- User namespace issues exiting physical volumes.
+User namespace issues exiting physical volumes.
 How to provision UIDs

--
+### Using reference data

 BioInformatics: Lots of reference data.
 Users download data to /scratch.
 Global project colleciton.
 E.g: BLAST database.
 On Lustre.

+## Security
 - Container creation and security
   - How to have scalable solutions
   - Is running uprileged sufficient?